swo/16s-book/manuscript/sec03.md

 more than one mismatch with the barcode read, call that read "bad" and discard it.

-### Dereplicating, denoising, and provenancing
+### Dereplicating, denoising, and proveniencing

-Provenancing is simple: you just look through the list of unique sequences (i.e., the dereplicated reads) and the list of all reads, counting up how many times each sequence appears in each sample.
+Proveniencing is simple: you just look through the list of unique sequences (i.e., the dereplicated reads) and the list of all reads, counting up how many times each sequence appears in each sample.
 Dereplication has one practical question associated with it: